MLondon1027/Relocation_Recommender_System/README.md

 Data will come from the following sources:

-The 5-Year American Community Survey, which includes information about people and housing characteristics (census.gov)
+The 5-Year American Community Survey, which includes information about people and housing characteristics (census.gov) similarmaps.com (to map zip codes to cities).

+Features were selected based on domain knowledge.

 Features
 Total Population